web3-storage/web3.storage/packages/website/.github/pull_request_template.md

 - Description of the changes in bullet-point format
 - Optional screenshot or gif examples

-### Testing

-- Bullet point format steps for testing if required

 ### Notes

 - Any notes about this PR